Overview of tools for asteroid observers on this site

 Fortunately, though, there are plenty of GPS and GLONASS satellites.
 You may find that limiting yourself only to those constellations is not, in practice, all that limiting.

 You may find an 'observatory code' in my errata to the MPC observatory list that gives correct precision.
 In particular, Mauna Kea is not only given to low precision; the position is for one telescope, probably the IRTF.
 As described at the above link, one can instead use 'codes' such as Sub for Subaru, Ke1 and Ke2 for the two Keck telescopes, and so on.
-Positions are also given for scopes at Cerro Tololo, Cerro Paranal, Kitt Peak, Haleakalā, and La Silla that would be lumped into one position by MPC.
+Positions are also given for scopes at Cerro Tololo, Cerro Paranal, Kitt Peak, Haleakalā, La Silla, and some others that would be lumped into one position by MPC.

 Also, you can send me your latitude, longitude, and altitude and I'll either correct the MPC's position or add an entirely new "MPC code" (unofficial, of course!) so you can get correct data.